Dropping Classes Before the Add/Drop Deadline

 Dropping ALL Classes

 Go to the Discontinuance website to learn how to drop all of your classes.
-If you do not take classes for one semester, you will be taking a leave of absence.
+If you do not take classes for credit for one semester, you will be taking a leave of absence.
 You cannot take a leave of absence the first semester you're admitted.

 Be aware that if you drop all your classes once the semester or term has begun, a withdraw date will be posted on your transcript.